HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ## ACLs

-ACLs (Access Control Lists) are the second level of discretionary permissions, that **may override the standard ugo/rwx** ones.
-When used correctly they can grant you a **better granularity in setting access to a file or a directory**, for example by giving or denying access to a specific user that is neither the file owner nor the group owner (from [**here**](https://linuxconfig.org/how-to-manage-acls-on-linux)).\
+Access Control Lists (ACLs) represent the secondary layer of discretionary permissions, capable of **overriding the traditional ugo/rwx permissions**.
+These permissions enhance control over file or directory access by allowing or denying rights to specific users who are not the owners or part of the group.
+This level of **granularity ensures more precise access management**.
+Further details can be found [**here**](https://linuxconfig.org/how-to-manage-acls-on-linux).

 **Give** user "kali" read and write permissions over a file:

 ```bash